 There are many dramatic episodes in the Shakespeare-Southampton story, and Hollywood will someday have a field day with it.
 Perhaps the most dramatic episode of all is the trial of Essex and Southampton.

 There were 25 judges, chosen from the nobility.
 At the head of these judges was Shakespeare himself, the highest-ranking nobleman in the kingdom.
 Shakespeare had to sit in judgment on his own son, and had no choice but to sentence him to be hanged, drawn, and quartered (the sentence was later lightened to imprisonment).
 Among the accused, the leader was the Earl of Essex, one of the most colorful figures in English history; Essex had won glory in battle, and he had won the heart of the queen and the people.
 Also among the accused was Southampton, the son of Shakespeare and Elizabeth, Prince Tudor incognito.
-One of the lawyers arguing against the Essex faction was Francis Bacon, one of the foremost philosophers that the English-speaking world ever produced, a man so eloquent that Ben Jonson said, “The fear of every man that heard him was, lest he should make an end.”20 And then there was Lord Grey, sitting among the judges; Grey was a member of the Cecil faction, and a foe of Essex and Southampton.
+One of the lawyers arguing against the Essex faction was Francis Bacon, one of the foremost philosophers that the English-speaking world ever produced.
+And then there was Lord Grey, sitting among the judges; Grey was a member of the Cecil faction, and a foe of Essex and Southampton.
 A month before the trial, Grey and his henchmen had attacked Southampton, and tried to kill him; Southampton’s servant lost his hand in the fray.

 During the trial, the wily Robert Cecil had been hiding behind a curtain (just as Polonius hides behind an “arras” in Hamlet).
 But when Essex accused Cecil of conspiring with the Spanish, Cecil came out from behind the curtain, and defended himself in a long speech.